triangle-z/LALR_parser/README.md

 ### Both details

-Open the makefile found in the bin and modify the line 12 as follows to add "-D MAP"
+Open the makefile found in the bin and modify the line 12 as follows to add "-D TRACE -D MAP"
    ```sh
    CCFLAGS = -ansi -pedantic -std=c++11 -I $(SOURCE) -D TRACE -D MAP
    ```